 If you are looking to buy a Canaan Dog, you may have to go on a waiting list because not many puppies are registered with The Kennel Club every year and you would need to pay anything from £600 upwards for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Canaan Dog in northern England would be £21.20 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Canaan Dog in northern England would be £23.43 a month for basic cover but for a lifetime policy, this would set you back £43.89 a month (quote as of April 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Canaan Dog would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Canaan Dog would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered pedigree Canaan Dog puppy.

 Click 'Like' if you love Canaan Dogs.